aphrem-thomas/react-chat-app/README.md

 # react-chat-app
-chat app using react and socket.io
+chat app using react, expressjs and socket.io